MedRedha/Starzly-Challenge/readme.md

 - All in TypeSript 🎉
 - Latest version of RN, TS and all dependencies
 - Used the latest version of Reanimated 2 API
+- Custom scripts and best practices for formatting, linting and coding
 - Created every component from scratch (reusable and customizable)
 - A fully reusable/customizable smooth & animated carousel
 - A video player for the shorts